Fall 2024 applications open on September 1, 2023, and will remain open until August 1, 2024, with a priority deadline of March 15, 2024.

 4. Check your application status online.
 Application statuses will be updated daily, Monday-Friday.

 5. Applications will be accepted and reviewed for admission and merit scholarship on a “rolling admissions” basis based on when they are considered complete.
 If you plan to take a future LSAT, your application will not be reviewed until your new score has been received.
-Our complete application deadline is June 30th at 3 pm Eastern.
-It is to your advantage to apply sooner rather than later and admission offers will begin being made in December.
+Our complete application deadline is August 1st.
+It is to your advantage to apply sooner rather than later and admission offers will begin being made in January.

 The admissions process for master’s programs is separate and must be done through the Syracuse University Graduate School.